fk-1997/Server-Sided-Sounds-and-Sirens/README.md

 # Usage

-Just use and change the audio files (wav.) in the .AWP files in the `dlc_serversideaudio` Folder using OpenIV or other AWC editing tools.
+Just use and change the audio files (wav.) in the .AWC files in the `dlc_serversideaudio` Folder using OpenIV or other AWC editing tools.
 The awc files shouldn't be larger than 16MB.
+Which we honestly never tested ...
+So you might experience some fivem restrictions we aren't aware of.
+(But at least 4MB are totally okay, well tested by us.)

 ## ELS-Plus